Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 b) Lapithus 2, Astyochus, Xuthus 2, Androcles, Pheraemon, Jocastus, Agathyrnus.

 Cyane 2 was daughter of Liparus, who was chased from Italy and came to the Aeolian Islands.
-Liparus, they say, died in great esteem after having returned to Italy with the help of Aeolus 2.
+Liparus, they say, died in great esteem in Italy where he returned with the help of Aeolus 2.
 Liparus' father was Auson, an Italian king.

 Astyochus was king of Lipara, which is the largest of the Liparaean Islands off the norther coast of Sicily.

-Xuthus 2 became king over the land in the neighbourhood of Leontini, eastern Sicily.
+Xuthus 2 became king over the land in the neighborhood of Leontini, eastern Sicily.

 Androcles and Pheraemon became kings in Sicily.